tavareshenrique/marketplace-nodejs/README.md

 # Marketplace

-Back-end of the Marketplace app developed in Bootcamp module 3 Node.js.
+Back-end of the Marketplace application developed in Node.js with MongoDB during module 3 of Bootcamp.

 ## Compatibility